prog4biol/pfb2019/README.md

 modes
 ```

 #### Arguments and Command Switches

 Many commands take arguments.
-Arguments are often (but not
-inevitably) the names of one or more files to operate on.
-Most
-commands also take command-line "switches" or "options", which
-fine-tune what the command does.
-Some commands recognize "short
-switches" that consist of a single character, while others recognize
-"long switches" consisting of whole words.
+Arguments are often the names of one or more files to operate on.
+Most commands also take command-line "switches" or "options", which fine-tune what the command does.
+Some commands recognize "short switches" that consist of a minus sign `-` followed by a single character, while others recognize "long switches" consisting of two minus signs `--` followed by a whole word.

-The **wc** (word count) program is an example of a command that
-recognizes both long and short options.
-You can pass it the
-**-c**, **-w** and/or **-l** options to count the characters,
-words and lines in a text file, respectively.
-Or you can use the
-longer but more readable, **--chars**, **--words** or
-**--lines** options.
-Both these examples count the number of
-characters and lines in the text file `/var/log/messages`:
+The `wc` (word count) program is an example of a command that recognizes both long and short options.
+You can pass it the `-c`,  `-w` and/or `-l` options to count the characters, words and lines in a text file, respectively.
+Or you can use the longer but more readable, `--chars`,  `--words` or `--lines` options.
+Both these examples count the number of characters and lines in the text file `/var/log/messages`:

 ```
 (~) 102% wc -c -l /var/log/messages